-The Head Office of the Trust is at St Catherine's Health Centre, Derby Road, Birkenhead, Wirral, CH42 0LQ.

-NHS Foundation Trusts are governed by Acts of Parliament, mainly the National Health Service Act 1977 (NHS Act 1977), the National Health Service and Community Care Act 1990 (NHS & CC Act 1990) as amended by the Health Authorities Act 1995, the Health Act 1999 and the Health and Social Care Act 2001 and 2003 and the 2006 Act.
+- The principal place of business of the Trust is St Catherine's Health Centre, Derby Road, Birkenhead, Wirral, CH42 0LQ. - NHS Trusts are governed by Act of Parliament, mainly the National Health Service Act 2006, and the Health and Social Care Act 2012.

 The functions of the Trust are conferred by this legislation.

-As a public benefit corporation, the Trust has specific powers to contract in its own name and to act as a corporate trustee.
-In the latter role it is accountable to the Charity Commission for those funds deemed to be charitable.

-The Trust will also be bound by such other statutes and legal provisions which govern the conduct of its affairs.
+- As a statutory body, the Trust has specified powers to contract in its own name and to act as a corporate trustee.
+In the latter role it is accountable to the Charity Commission for those funds deemed to be charitable as well as to the Secretary of State for Health. - The Trust will also be bound by such other statutes and legal provisions which govern the conduct of its affairs.

-1.2 NHS Framework
+NHS Framework